It's all In the (Exponential) Family: An Equivalence between Maximum Likelihood Estimation and Control Variates for Sketching Algorithms: FINDING THE MLE VIA CVE WEIGHTS

 The estimator we find under our two heuristics is Bekas' diagonal estimator \citep{bekas2007estimator} (when Normal random variables are used).
 Hence the answer to the question proposed regarding the MLE would be: {\it The computations for the MLE could be bypassed via the CVE (and in fact, has the same form of \cite{bekas2007estimator}), and the MLE would be a biased estimator.} We remark that the original paper of \cite{bekas2007estimator} does not give any variance analysis of their estimator (or further intuition on constructing the estimator), though \cite{baston2022stochastic} builds on their work to construct probability bounds, so our results in Appendix~\ref{hutch_expt_appendix} can be thought of as a mini-technical report complementing both papers.

-To summarize, by repeatedly applying the M step (i.e. treating the CVE as a fixed point iteration and finding its closed form) can lead to more efficient MLEs by using CVE weights.
-With respect to our field in sketching algorithms, our heuristic can lead to re-examining past work on estimators to give alternate proofs for variance reduction (and using these variances in probability bounds), and future work on understanding new estimators along similar lines, e.g. applying our work to find the MLE for estimating Euclidean distances under composition of functions \citep{leroux2024euclidean}, or an MLE for the Jaccard similarity under circulant permutations \citep{pmlr-v162-li22m}.
+To summarize, even if conditions do not hold, numerically solving the fixed point iteration, or finding its closed form analytically can give new estimators, where its variance (and other properties) can be computed.
+With respect to our field in sketching algorithms, our heuristic can lead to re-examining past work on estimators to give alternate proofs for variance reduction (and using these variances in probability bounds), and future work on understanding new estimators along similar lines, e.g. applying our work to find better estimators for estimating Euclidean distances under composition of functions \citep{leroux2024euclidean}, or for the Jaccard similarity under circulant permutations \citep{pmlr-v162-li22m}.
 In both these cases, computing expectations and covariances (hence CVE weights) are much easier than analytically deriving the MLE involved.

-\section{Conclusion, Broader Impact, and Future Work}
+\section{CONCLUSION, BROADER IMPACT, AND FUTURE WORK}

-We have shown a connection in exponential families between $\MatrixForm{V}_{ij} = \frac{\partial \mu_i}{\partial \eta_j}$ and $\MatrixForm{V}^{-1}_{ij} = \frac{\partial \eta_i}{\partial \mu_j}$ for CVE and MLE respectively, with {\tt CV-EM} converging to the MLE, leading to two important results: {\it reproducibility} between algorithms using MLE / CVE, and {\it finding MLEs when the CV weights are known}.
+We have shown a connection in exponential families between $\MatrixForm{V}_{ij} = \frac{\partial \mu_i}{\partial \eta_j}$ and $\MatrixForm{V}^{-1}_{ij} = \frac{\partial \eta_i}{\partial \mu_j}$ for CVE and MLE respectively, with {\tt CV-FP} converging to the MLE, leading to two important results: {\it reproducibility} between algorithms using MLE / CVE, and {\it finding MLEs when the CV weights are known}.
 We briefly mention the limitations of our work, two broad impacts our work might have, and two directions for future research.

 {\bf Limitations:} Our work is limited to exponential families where each $\mu_i$ is a linear combination of $\nu_i$ (and vice versa), and our experiments only look at the bivariate Normal distribution.
-However, we expect the performance of {\tt CV-EM} to generalize across distributions from exponential families under these conditions.
+However, we expect the performance of {\tt CV-FP} to generalize across distributions from exponential families under these conditions.

-{\bf Unify Existing MLE/CVE}: Showing that $\MatrixForm{V}^{\mathrm{MLE}} = \MatrixForm{V}^{\mathrm{CVE}}$ gives an EM algorithm ({\tt CV-EM}) which is numerically stable and faster via experiments for the Normal distribution. {\tt CV-EM} has the potential to lead to better reproducibility of estimates from existing MLE/CVE, and ensure that evaluation of future estimators against benchmark MLE/CVE is fair when comparing against accuracy and speed.
+{\bf Unify Existing MLE/CVE}: Showing that $\MatrixForm{V}^{\mathrm{MLE}} = \MatrixForm{V}^{\mathrm{CVE}}$ gives an algorithm ({\tt CV-FP}) which is numerically stable and faster via experiments for the Normal distribution. {\tt CV-FP} has the potential to lead to better reproducibility of estimates from existing MLE/CVE, and ensure that evaluation of future estimators against benchmark MLE/CVE is fair when comparing against accuracy and speed.